iTwin/itwinjs-core/docs/learning/backend/Channel.md

-# Working With Channels in iModels
+# Editing Channels in iModels

 A "Channel" is a tree of models and elements below one *Channel Root* `Subject` element.
 Channels segregate the contents of an iModel into *sections* to provide access control over which applications may change which data.
 The concept is *cooperative* in that applications indicate the channels to which they pertain, and any attempt to modify data outside one of those channels is denied with a *channel constraint* exception at runtime.